linhvuquach/ai-devkit-buddy/README.md

 npx ai-devkit-buddy init
 ```

-Follow the prompts to select your target environment (Cursor/Claude) and the development phases you want to configure.
+Follow the prompts to select your target environment (Cursor/Claude) and the command types you want to configure.

 ### CLI Flags